How Create a Windows 10 USB Installation Media using RUFUS utility.

 - Non UEFI (legacy) supports both 32 & 64 bit Windows.

-- In order to boot from a non UEFI USB flash drive, you must apply these settings in BIOS:
+- In order to boot from a non UEFI USB flash drive, you must apply the following setting in BIOS:

 (Screenshot 2: For non-UEFI system)